This Land Is Your Land

 "This Land Is Your Land" is a song by American folk singer Woody Guthrie.
 One of the United States' most famous folk songs, its lyrics were written in 1940 in critical response to Irving Berlin's "God Bless America".
 Its melody is based on a Carter Family tune called "When the World's on Fire".
 When Guthrie was tired of hearing Kate Smith sing "God Bless America" on the radio in the late 1930s, he sarcastically called his song "God Blessed America for Me" before renaming it "This Land Is Your Land".

+The popular short version was first released on the 10-inch album This Land Is My Land: American Work Songs (Folkways FP 27) in 1951.
+However, the song itself became well known due to that it was copyrighted and included in many songbooks from the mid-1940s through the 1950s.

-In 1989, a 1947 release on the Asch record label was inducted into the Grammy Hall of Fame.
+In 1989, a 1947 recording on the Asch record label was inducted into the Grammy Hall of Fame.

 In 2002, "This Land Is Your Land" was one of 50 recordings chosen by the Library of Congress to be added to the National Recording Registry.
 In 2021, it was listed at No. 229 on Rolling Stones "Top 500 Greatest Songs of All Time," and in 2025, it was listed at No. 11 on its list of "The 100 Best Protest Songs of All Time."
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 Melody

 Guthrie's melody was very similar to the melody of "Oh, My Loving Brother", a Baptist gospel hymn that had been recorded by the Carter Family as "When the World's On Fire" and had inspired their "Little Darlin', Pal of Mine."
 He used the same melody for the chorus and the verses.

-Guthrie's song, however, had a different melodic structure from the hymn or the similar Carter Family melodies, and he used only the first half of those melodies in his song.
-The melodic structure of the presumed models can be described as "ABCD", a new melodic phrase for each of its four lines.
-Guthrie's structure, however, is "ABAC".
-As such, Guthrie's rendition repeats the beginning of the melody (the "A" section) for his third line; the melodic phrase for his fourth line ("This land was made for you and me") is found in neither the hymn nor the Carter Family melodies.